 These prune power balls rolled in coconut have a bit of history.
 Back in the hippy days, they were the famous ‘Bliss Balls’ that we all made very frequently.
 We made them with what we now call healthy superfoods.
 Superfoods are packed with nutrition; the body loves them.
 You may have superfoods in your kitchen right now and don’t know it.

 Often power balls are made with dates and have a high GI.
-So prunes that have a lower GI are actually better for weight loss and health.
+So, making these with prunes that have a lower GI is actually better for weight loss and overall health.

 The almond butter is packed with protein and adds many nutrients to the Prune Power Balls coming from the almonds giving this an easy to eat treat even more protein power.

 • Pure, smooth & spreadable.
 No added salt or sugar

 • Almond butter is gluten-free, peanut-free, vegan and

 These are a very healthy sweet snack without all that added sugar.
 ‘Prune Power Balls’ are raw and of course, they are very tasty too.
 Here is a take-off on those which are fun and very easy to make.